 Zero Footprint Caching Resolve Disk Space Issues in SCCM.
-You must have faced loads of high WAN bandwidth issues because of clients downloading the packages from a remote DP which is on another end of WAN.
+You must have faced loads of high WAN bandwidth issues because clients downloading the packages from a remote DP on another end of WAN.

-Placing a remote DP in every branch is not an excellent solution when you’ve “server-free branch” offices with no server infrastructure.
+Placing a remote DP in every branch is not an excellent solution for having “server-free branch” offices with no server infrastructure.
 It’s not worth putting a remote DP for 20-25 clients.
-There could some options like branch cache and DP on Windows 7 machines.
+There could be some options like branch cache and DP on Windows 7 machines.

-However, believe me, those are not the very simple solutions when you have deployed SCCM within a huge organization.
+However, believe me, those are not the straightforward solutions when you have deployed SCCM within a huge organization.
 Also, the operational overhead will be very high.
 Achieve Zero Footprint Caching Resolve Disk Space Issues in SCCM.

 Zero Footprint Caching Resolve Disk Space Issues in SCCM

-As I mentioned in the previous blogs, I’m a big fan of Adaptiva Onesite.
+As I mentioned in the previous blogs, I’m a big fan of the Adaptiva Onesite.
 Zero Footprint Caching is another great feature of Onesite.
-SCCM clients normally use quota-based cache and When these quota-based caches fill up, they are very simpleminded about deleting data to make room for new content.
+SCCM clients normally use the quota-based cache, and When these quota-based caches fill up, they are very simple-minded about deleting data to make room for new content.

 Adaptiva OneSite offers an incredible solution: zero footprint caching.
 It runs a super-fast, lightweight file system within the unallocated/free disk space on a computer.
 Now with OneSite zero-footprint caching, you never need to send a single piece of content over the WAN twice.

-As you can see in the above picture, when we use quota-based cache native to the SCCM client 14 GB is the cache space allocated to the CM client.
-When you’ve Adaptiva Onesite then your SCCM client can dynamically utilize all the free disk space available in the client disk.
+As you can see in the above picture, when we use quota-based cache native to the SCCM client, 14 GB is the cache space allocated to the CM client.
+When you’ve Adaptiva Onesite, your SCCM client can dynamically utilize all the free disk space available in the client disk.

 Users can write to the free space on their hard disks—all of it—at any time without restriction.
-This astonishing technology is solving the SCCM storage problem for Adaptiva customers in financial, insurance, manufacturing, retail, and other industries.
+This astonishing technology solves the SCCM storage problem for Adaptiva customers in financial, insurance, manufacturing, retail, and other industries.

 Now the question is how the Zero Footprint Caching works ?